 “It all came together very quickly.
 What I did is I took one hundred 8 by 10-inch canvases and I prepared the backgrounds with lots of colours, using spray paint to kind of graffiti-inspired, street art and then I painted a portrait on each of them throughout the hundred days.”

 The final portrait was finished on April 30th, with the entire artwork now on display at Inglewood Fine Arts in Calgary.

 is now available!

 21 SECRETS is an online course where a variety of artists combine mixed media and art journalling for creative expression.
 Each teacher uses art to explore many vital topics that impact their life and creativity, all while sharing a potent peek into their approach and mechanics behind their own creative process and perspective.

 What you receive when purchasing 21 SECRETS:

 A downloadable 150+ page eBook that contains art journaling workshops packed with

 and clear instructional content that is

-Unlimited access to all workshops at once!
-(Starting on Monday, October 30th.)
-You pick
+Unlimited access to 37 workshops by 38 teachers at once!

 There is no time limit or deadlines to meet --